Aeronautical Message Handling System

-Aeronautical Message Handling System (AMHS) or Air Traffic Services Message Handling System (ATSMHS) is a standard for aeronautical ground-ground communications (e.g. for the transmission of NOTAM, flight plans or meteorological data) based on X.400 profiles.
+ATS Message Handling System (AMHS) is a standard ATSMHS (or Air Traffic Services Message Handling Services) application for aeronautical fixed communications (e.g. for the transmission of NOTAM, flight plans or meteorological data) based on X.400 profiles.
 It has been defined by the ICAO.

 IWXXM requires the use of AMHS for international exchange.

 Levels of service

 ICAO Doc 9880 Part II defines two fundamental levels of service within the ATSMHS;